This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 Lasell looked ready to block her path, when Amry leaned forward and whispered something in her ear.

-Martim took the opportunity to rejoin the throng of attendants and staff heading towards the Hall.
-Tayl followed her, casting a glance over his shoulder.
-Lasell was talking to Amry, her expression furious, but Amry wasn’t looking at her.
-His eyes were fixed on Tayl.
-His eyes narrowed as if trying to remember where he had seen him before.
+Martim took the opportunity to rejoin the attendants and staff heading towards the Hall.
+Tayl followed her, casting a glance back.
+Lasell was talking to Amry, her expression furious.
+But Amry wasn’t looking at her—his eyes remained on Tayl as if he was trying to remember where he had seen him before.

 Martim steered them to one side of the dense crowd blocking the access to the Rath’s main gate.
 Above their heads, the pale stone of the hall’s colonnade gleamed against the darkening sky.
 The tall pillars supported the famous dome, its copper alloy cladding and circling spires glowing in the last light.